fredimachado/NCafe/README.md

   - [RabbitMQ](#rabbitmq)
   - [Stopping everything](#stopping-everything)

-## Architecture
+## NCafe Solution

-NCafe's architecture is based on Clean Architecture, so dependencies only point torwards the center.
+The NCafe Solution is based on Clean Architecture, so dependencies only point torwards the center.
 Shared abstractions in this case.
-Yeah, I should probably name it "Core" I guess.
+Yeah, I should have probably named it "Core" I guess.
 Sorry, naming is hard for me.

 ![Clean Architecture](images/architecture.png?raw=true)